 Bonus: Hacking Terminals Intelligently – A Guide

-Love ’em or hate ’em, computer terminals are important aspects to Fallout that often get overlooked.
+Love ’em or hate ’em, computer terminals are important aspects of Fallout that often get overlooked.

 How many times have you just randomly entered words, hoping that you’d luck out and one of them would be the right one?